-Full admission status, upon the recommendation of the academic program admissions committee, in consultation with the graduate dean, may be granted to an applicant who meets the minimum admission requirements of the Division of Graduate Studies.
+Full admission status, upon the recommendation of the academic program admissions committee, in consultation with the graduate dean, may be granted to an applicant who meets the minimum admission requirements of the School of Graduate and Professional Studies.
 It should be noted that some programs may have higher and/or other admission requirements.
-For full admission status in the Division of Graduate Studies, an applicant must, as a minimum:
+For full admission status in the School of Graduate and Professional Studies, an applicant must, as a minimum:

 - Hold a baccalaureate degree granted by a regionally accredited institution (for international students, a degree granted by a recognized institution).